Virginia Negligence Laws

-If you've been harmed in Virginia and you feel you should be compensated, you'll need an attorney who understands Virginia's pure contributory negligence rules and other Virginia tort laws.
+If you've been harmed in Virginia and you feel you should be compensated, you'll need an attorney who understands Virginia's pure contributory negligence rules and other tort laws in the state.
 To learn more about your rights under Virginia negligence laws, it's a good idea to contact a personal injury attorney in Virginia today.